 The legislative intent of Chapter 427, F.S., is to the coordinate transportation services for the transportation disadvantaged by establishing local coordinating boards to oversee local coordination efforts.
 These Boards are staffed by metropolitan planning organizations (MPOs) or by some other designated official planning agency (DOPA), often a regional planning council (RPC).
+The local coordinating board (LCB) serves as an advisory body and reviews and approves the

 The local coordinating board (LCB) serves as an advisory body and reviews and approves the Community Transportation Coordinator's (CTC) Memorandum of Agreement (MOA) prior to its transmittal to the Florida Commission for the Transportation Disadvantaged.
-Contracts with individual transportation operator or carriers and local coordination agreements are also reviewed and approved by the Board.
+Contracts with individual transportation operator or carriers and local coordination agreements are also reviewed and approved by the Board